steevenakintilo/TwitterGiveawayBotV2/README.md

 - "new_dm_channel" this channel will send a picture of the dm of an account if he got a new dm and possibly won a new giveaway.

 - "list_of_login_error_channel" this channel will send a message if an account failed to login with the name of the account.

+- "giveaway_won_channel" this channel will send a message if one of your account have won a giveaway.

 ## How to add accounts?